-When I started being a Montessori Directress about a year and 10 months ago, I had challenges with classroom management and children not following the classroom rules, but i have learned that through repetition modelling, children do learn.
+When I started being a Montessori teacher about a year and 10 months ago, I had challenges with classroom management and children not following the classroom rules, but I have learned that through repetition modelling, children do learn.

 material which allows children to discover their needs, interests and abilities and work independently and be responsible.
 Children learn things through doing things for themselves at school from Practical Life activities, and also at home by helping in the house and also practising what they have learned at school.

 Children learn a great deal from Montessori environment and they also learn how to be independant.
 They also learn respect for oneself, for others and for the environment.
 They learn about nature by going outside in the garden and explore the outside world, they develop their senses, co-ordination and more through interaction with nature.

 I love and enjoy being a Montessori teacher, because it is an experience and a learning curve for me through the children.
 As a Montessori teacher I discover and become myself as the children discover and become themselves.